Have you ever stopped and thought about your rituals before a long morning run?

 Remember this: we expand by demand, so, when we feel at our worse we must push ourselves at our best.
 Here is where opportunity for growth is found.

 So push through that morning routine, make it a habit, and watch your long morning run transform into an epic voyage.

 REMEMBER … take control of your mornings!

 Ready to take control of your running and learn how to run ANY distance by running only ONCE per week?
-If so click the book image below and start training TODAY!
+Grab a copy of ‘A Runner’s Secret’ below and start training TODAY!

 And if you haven’t already subscribed to our newsletter for exclusive quotes and content, please enter your email below.
 Thank you for reading and Live On the Run!